alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 The command above will create a private key and send it to STDOUT.

-One way or another, you will need to save your RSA private key to a file.
+At some point, you will need to save your private key to a file so that it can be used later.
+I don't think anyone can memorize an RSA key.
+As you can see above, it is composed of a lot random characters that don't make any sense.

-Clearly, it is not desirable to store it in the clear.
+So if you need to save it to a file, clearly, it is not desirable to store it in the clear.
 It would be like saving a password to a file in clear text.

 The solution to this problem is to store the private key in encrypted form.
+The key (passphrase) to encrypt the RSA key will then be smaller, hence, easier to memorize by a human.

 ### Create an encrypted RSA private key